 The heatmap of hot zones is a valuable tool for further refining the strategy to combat unknown shrinkage.
 It provides a visualization of areas where activity is most intense, based on movements detected by cameras and generated alerts.

 This type of analysis allows going beyond simply processing incidents to anticipate risks: for example, by observing that an area is particularly frequented but poorly monitored, it becomes possible to reinforce human or technological presence there.
-Similarly, overly isolated areas can be redesigned with a new layout to limit theft opportunities.
+Similarly, overly isolated areas can be rethought with a new layout to limit opportunities for theft.

-The use of heatmaps thus contributes to building a safer, more fluid, and more pleasant retail environment for customers, aligning commercial objectives with security requirements.
+The use of heatmaps thus contributes to building a safer, more fluid, and more pleasant sales environment for customers, aligning commercial objectives with security requirements.

 ⏱️ Reaction Time and Team Rationalization